kastriot96/parcellab-frontend-assignment/DECISIONS.md

 - Kept OrderHeader component but refactored to simplify layout and make key info more readable.
 - Timeline display improved using ProgressBar with clear indicators for most recent, completed, and last checkpoint.

+**FR-004 UX improvement: show articles included in the order**
+- Introduce a new Articles component to render the list of articles for a given order.
+- Integrate the Articles component into OrderDetails, positioned above the delivery timeline.
+- If an article has an image, display it; otherwise, show a fallback placeholder.

 ## Notes on e.g. trade-offs and non-functional requirements solved

 Use this document to explain any trade-offs you made, especially around: